mamba-org/boa/docs/source/recipe_spec.md

 For example, let's say we have an environment that has package "a" installed at version 1.0.
-If we install package "b" that has a run\_constrained entry of "a\>1.0", then conda would need to upgrade "a" in the environment in order to install "b".
+If we install package "b" that has a run\_constrained entry of "a\>1.0", then mamba would need to upgrade "a" in the environment in order to install "b".

-This is especially useful in the context of virtual packages, where the run\_constrained dependency is not a package that conda manages, but rather a [virtual package](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html) that represents a system property that conda can't change.
+This is especially useful in the context of virtual packages, where the run\_constrained dependency is not a package that mamba manages, but rather a [virtual package](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html) that represents a system property that mamba can't change.
 For example, a package on linux may impose a run\_constrained dependency on
 \_\_glibc\>=2.12.
 This is the version bound consistent with CentOS 6.
 Software built against glibc 2.12 will be compatible with CentOS 6.
-This run\_constrained dependency helps conda tell the user that a given package can't be installed if their system glibc version is too old.
+This run\_constrained dependency helps mamba tell the user that a given package can't be installed if their system glibc version is too old.

 Test section